India likely to trim FY2017 divestment targets to 'realistic' levels - sources

-MUMBAI/NEW DELHI (Reuters) - Plagued by poor investor appetite for state-owned assets, India’s government is likely to scale back its revenue targets from planned divestments, following already huge shortfalls from planned asset sales in recent years.
+MUMBAI/NEW DELHI, Jan 14 (Reuters) - Plagued by poor investor appetite for state-owned assets, India’s government is likely to scale back its revenue targets from planned divestments, following already huge shortfalls from planned asset sales in recent years.

 People familiar with the matter say New Delhi is now setting more “realistic” targets for the fiscal year ending March 2017 having raised less then one fifth of the 685 billion rupees ($10.2 billion) it had projected in 2015/16, the sixth straight year it will have missed the target.